Sterilising baby bottles

-- Make sure that whatever you want to sterilise in this way is safe to boil.
+- Make sure the items you want to sterilise in this way are safe to boil.

 - Boil the feeding equipment in a large pan of water for at least 10 minutes, making sure it all stays under the surface.

-- Set a timer so you don't forget to turn the heat off.
+- Set a timer so you do not forget to turn the heat off.